Sreetama Datta

 NEET Biology Syllabus with NEET Biology Weightage

 NEET Biology Syllabus: The Biology section of NEET consists of the highest weightage.
 As this subject is further segregated into Botany and Zoology, the number of questions from the Biology section is maximum.
-With the NEET 2025 approaching in May, it is high time aspirants complete the NEET Biology syllabus to ace the exam.
+With the NEET 2025 scheduled for May 4, it is high time aspirants complete the NEET Biology syllabus to ace the exam.
 Candidates must pay extra focus on this subject.

 Explore colleges based on NEET